-• Based on County policy adopted in 2019, transferring the Sheriff Substation to the County should be anticipated unless the County confirms that the station does not fall within the intent of their policy.
+Based on County policy adopted in 2019, transferring the Sheriff Substation to the County should be anticipated unless the County confirms that the station does not fall within the intent of their policy.

-What if the ballot measure in 2020 fails and the County agrees to take over Fire and Emergency medical services, but the community rejects the divestiture?
+What if the ballot measure in 2022 fails and the County agrees to take over Fire and Emergency medical services, but the community rejects the divestiture?

-• In this situation, the remaining Oceano CSD option known at this time would be to operate a stand-alone fire department.
+• In this situation, the remaining Oceano CSD options known at this time would be to operate a stand-alone or contract part-time fire department.